Riegelmann Boardwalk: Planning and construction

 The Coney Island–Stillwell Avenue station, completed in 1920, allowed greater access from the rest of New York City.
 Overcrowding became common, with up to one million people filling the island on the hottest days.
 In May 1921, the state legislature voted to give the city the right to acquire any uplands facing the Atlantic Ocean on Coney Island, as well as on Queens' Rockaway Peninsula west of Beach 25th Street in Far Rockaway, Queens.
-In preparation for this action, the city held meetings on the initial boardwalk design in 1919, approved a plan in 1920, and obtained title to the land in October 1921.
-A groundbreaking ceremony was hosted the same day.
+In preparation for this action, the city held meetings on the initial boardwalk design in 1919.
+The city approved Brooklyn borough president Edward J. Riegelmann's proposal for an 80 ft, 9000 ft boardwalk between Ocean Parkway and Sea Gate in July 1920.
+City officials held a groundbreaking ceremony on October 1, 1921, the day they obtained title to the land.

 The actual beach improvement and boardwalk construction began in 1922.
 Construction was overseen by Philip P. Farley, consulting engineer for Brooklyn from 1918 to 1951.
 The first bents for the boardwalk structure were erected in March 1923, and the last bents were completed ten months later.
 Initially there was some opposition to the boardwalk's construction, and business owners unsuccessfully attempted to erect fences to prevent construction progress.
 Concurrently with the boardwalk improvements, Riegelmann petitioned the city to make improvements to the beach and surrounding streets to make the boardwalk easier to access.
 In accordance with this, sand from the seabed was used to replenish the eroded shorelines.
 Timber bulkheads, timber groynes, and granite jetties were installed starting in August 1922.
 The beach could accommodate more than a half-million people when the project was finished.

 Opening and early operation

-In April 1923, shortly before the boardwalk was completed, it was named after Edward J. Riegelmann, the Brooklyn borough president.
-Riegelmann, one of the project's main leaders, had boasted that the boardwalk would raise real estate values on Coney Island.
+In April 1923, shortly before the boardwalk was completed, city officials named it after Riegelmann.
+As one of the project's main leaders, he had boasted that the boardwalk would raise real estate values on Coney Island.
 Despite his role in the boardwalk's development, Riegelmann and his assistant commissioner of public works opposed the name, preferring that the project be known as the "Coney Island Boardwalk".
 Riegelmann stated that, when the boardwalk was completed, "poor people will no longer have to stand with their faces pressed against wire fences looking at the ocean".

 The boardwalk was opened in three phases between Ocean Parkway and West 37th Street.
 The first section of the boardwalk, comprising the eastern section between Ocean Parkway and West 5th Street, opened in October 1922.
 The boardwalk was extended westward to West 17th Street in December 1922.
 The final section of the boardwalk, from West 17th to West 37th Street, was officially opened with a ceremony on May 15, 1923.
 At the time of its opening, the boardwalk was said to be wider and more expensive than the comparable boardwalks at Atlantic City, the Rockaways, and Long Beach on Long Island.